TwiN/gatus/README.md

 If you run Gatus on Linux, please read the Linux section on [https://github.com/prometheus-community/pro-bing#linux] if you encounter any problems.

+Prior to `v5.31.0`, some environment setups required adding `CAP_NET_RAW` capabilities to allow pings to work.
+As of v5.31.0, this is no longer necessary, and ICMP checks will work with unprivileged pings unless running as root.
+See #1346 for details.

 ### Monitoring an endpoint using DNS queries
 Defining a `dns` configuration in an endpoint will automatically mark said endpoint as an endpoint of type DNS: